soilspectroscopy/ossl-manual/docs/025-modeling.md

 mir.PC9                                                 36.17293           0.2912032
 ```

+here `hzn_depth` comes as an important covariate and so is `lst_mod11a2.aug.day`
+(MOD11A long-term meand daily temperature for August).
+The original MIR PCA components, however,
+dominate the prediction model.

-The global layers (global land mask at 1-km spatial resolution) are also available via
-<http://s3.us-east-1.wasabisys.com/soilspectroscopy/layers1km> but the process of overlay
+The global layers (global land mask at 1-km spatial resolution) are listed at <https://github.com/soilspectroscopy/ossl-models> and are available as a Cloud-service / Cloud-Optimized GeoTIFFs.
+The process of spatial overlay for new prediction locations, however, can significantly increase
-can significantly increase prediction time, so something to be aware.
+prediction time, so something to be aware.

+### Predicting soil properties using VisNIR spectra

 Finally, we can also load VisNIR spectra and predict values using the same function: